-The Zip tracker can be worn in your pocket, but the basic device can only tell you so much.
-The other less-expensive devices like the Flex and Alta simply snap in with a little connector, while the higher-end devices like the Charge 2 use a strap similar to a watch.
+You can clip the smaller Fitbit Zip on your pocket, but this basic device can only tell you so much.
+Less-expensive devices like the Flex 2 simply snap in with a little connector, while the higher-end devices like the Charge 3 use a strap similar to a watch.

-If you can’t commit to wearing the device almost all day, every day, don’t buy a Fitbit.
+In short: If you can’t commit to wearing the device almost all day, every day, don’t buy a Fitbit.

 3. Do You Enjoy Data?

-Some people benefit from using the Fitbit device and app to track exactly how active they are and what they’re eating, keeping track of that data over time.
-Other people just try to eat fewer unhealthy foods, go for a jog every day and don’t worry about it.
+Some people benefit from using the Fitbit device and app to record exactly how active they are and what they eat, keeping track of that data over time.
+Other people just try to eat fewer unhealthy foods, go for a jog every day, and don’t worry much about it.

 If you don’t care about any of those specifics and are happy with just getting some exercise in, a Fitbit might be a waste for you.
 On the other hand, if you need to keep an eye on certain statistics for a medical condition, having organized and detailed information at your fingertips can be a fantastic resource.

-If you don’t care exactly how many steps you’ve taken today or what your heart rate is, a Fitbit probably isn’t worth it for you.
+In short: If you don’t care exactly how many steps you’ve taken today or what your heart rate is, a Fitbit probably isn’t worth it for you.

 4. Would a Lighter Alternative Do the Job?

-You’ll find hundreds of fitness apps on both Android and iOS that can help with your health goals.
-Google Fit (our review) is the native solution on Android, while the Apple Health app is built into iOS (our guide).
-In fact, the Fitbit mobile app can perform some basic tracking even without a device connected.
+You’ll find hundreds of fitness and pedometer apps on both Android and iOS that can help with your health goals.
+Google Fit is Google’s solution on Android, while the Apple Health app is built into iOS.
+Fitbit’s mobile app can also perform some basic tracking even without a device connected.

 Perhaps they do everything you’re interested in—great!
 Then you don’t need to spend money on a Fitbit.
 On the flip side, if you can’t commit to using one of these apps regularly for a few weeks, buying a new device won’t change that.

-If a free health-tracking app does everything you need, or if you can’t commit to using one consistently, you don’t need a Fitbit.
+In short: If a free health-tracking app does everything you need, or if you can’t commit to using one consistently, you don’t need a Fitbit.

-5. Do You Handle Competition Well?
+5. Do You Enjoy Competition?

-There’s one key aspect of Fitbit that we haven’t touched on: the social factor.
-The Fitbit app allows you to add friends and check out how their step counts compare to yours.
+There’s one key aspect of Fitbit we haven’t touched on yet: the social factor.
+The Fitbit app allows you to add friends and check how their step counts compare to yours.
 You can choose to post status updates to your friends letting them know that you’ve hit your goal for the day, or earned a milestone badge.

 These are great features, but are they for you?
-If you don’t seek out friends that also use Fitbit, you won’t be as accountable for your goals, which could sap your motivation.
+If you don’t seek out friends that also use Fitbit, you won’t stay as accountable for your goals, which could sap your motivation.
 You don’t have to know other people who use Fitbit to enjoy having one, but you’re missing out on a whole sphere of the service if you don’t take advantage of this.

 Decided to Buy a Fitbit?

-Image Credit: lev radin via Shutterstock
+Image Credit: lev radin/Shutterstock